yogonwa/NobelLM/frontend/README.md

 # NobelLM Frontend

-**🚨 Migration Notice (June 2025):**
-- This is the canonical UI for NobelLM.
-The prototype has been archived.
-- All new development and features should target this app.
-- See the main project README for migration details.

 A modern React TypeScript application for exploring Nobel Prize laureate speeches and lectures through AI-powered search and discovery.

 ## Features